Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 Following this release of Creative Potential, the High Priestess split apart and changed into a many-headed, glowing dragon of light.
 Once upon a time many visions ago, I named this dragon Goodness, and she saved me from losing the Rainbow Bridge to my Shadow.
 “Goodness, I am honored to stand in your presence again,” I said.
 “I have yet to repay my great debt from the day you saved me from my Shadow and I live in hope that my life was worth your sacrifice in the first place.”

-Goodness roared and turned her light from me, exploring deeper into her cave as Divine Inspiration and Creative Potential walked with her.
-Her breath of unconditional love streamed from her mouth, igniting torches in the dark and banishing any lingering shadow.
+Goodness roared and turned her light from me, exploring deeper into her cave as Divine Inspiration and Creative Potential first walked and then began to dance with her.
+Her breath of unconditional love streamed from her mouth, igniting torches in the dark and banishing any lingering shadow beneath the ground.
 The story that was written on her ephemeral wings was also inscribed on the rock walls of her cave beneath her breath and Goodness continued in this manner for some time, illuminating eternity as I watched and marveled at her strength and ingenuity.

 Then, I heard a child’s giggle and my Inner Child popped out from under the table.
 “Is Goodness gone?” she asked and seated herself where the High Priestess had sat.
 She began to play with Eternity’s tarot cards, stacking them here and there, knocking them over and piling them once again.

 “I don’t know how,” she said, continuing to play with the cards as if she sat in a sandbox.
-“That’s adult stuff for Goodness and her friends.”
+“That’s adult stuff for Goodness and her friends.
+Boring too.
+I want to go play with the jellyfish knight.”

-“There’s no trick to it or age requirement,” I said.
-“You just pick up a card and tell its story.”
+“There’s no trick to it or age requirement and the jellyfish is only just a wish away,” I said.
+“Please pick up a card and tell its story.
+I’d really like to know one of your stories, Mouse.”

 “Well ok,” the Inner Child said.
 “If it’s really that easy, then I’ll do it.
-If you ever lie to me, Goodness will come to talk to you so you better not be lying.”
+If you ever lie to me, Goodness will come to talk to you very sternly so you better not be lying.”
 Magically, the tarot deck went from spread all over the table to being neatly contained within the Child’s hands.
-She drew the top card from the pile.
+She drew the top card from the pile as expertly as the High Priestess had.
+The first card upon the table was the High Priest.

-“I know this picture.
+“I know this picture and story.
+Jellyfish told it to me once.
 The High Priest walks with the Goodness Dragon,” said the Child.
 “Once upon a time, a really important man sat in a chair high above the world and gazed out into the distance towards worlds he was too far from to perceive easily.
 This person sat there for so long he didn’t realize his head was turning into a giant insect like a bee or grasshopper.”

-I laughed when I looked at the card in the Child’s hands, for in the deck that I use, the High Priest’s hat does indeed look like a strange or alien bug.
+I laughed when I looked at the card from the Child’s point of view, for in the deck that I use, the High Priest’s hat does indeed look like a strange or alien bug.

 “She ran as fast as she could to the nearest stream and from it, the girl like me drew the best drink of water she could find,” said the Inner Child.
 “She brought a cup of it back to the bug-headed High Priest.”

 The Child drew the next card and revealed the Page of Cups.
-“The girl gave her cup to the man.
+“The girl gave her cup to the bee-headed man.
 He drank it down and quenched his thirst,” she said.
 “Water is required when you’re thirsty.
 Nobody seems to remember that but my mother taught me that first thing when she gave me my cup.
-‘When people are thirsty, give them a drink, Heidi, and don’t expect anything in return,’ she said.
+‘When spirits are thirsty, give them a drink, Mouse, and don’t expect anything in return,’ she said.
 And I do.”

 Then, my Inner Child drew the last card and it was the ten of cups.
 “The High Priest’s head went back to normal,” she said.
 “He got up off of his chair of far seeing, fell in love with the Cup Bearer’s river, and they all lived happily ever after.
-I like this story.”
-The Child jumped up from the table and ran away, laughing all the while.
+I like this story.
+Thanks for playing with me, Mother Heidi.
+Maybe if I run fast, I can catch up with Bee-Head and the River Lady.”
+The Child jumped up from the table and ran away into the cave, laughing all the while.

 “I wonder if it means anything,” I said to myself and suddenly the cave began to fill with water.
-The flood came upon me in a rush and for a moment I couldn’t see anything at all.
+Before I could become afraid, a flood came upon me in a rush and for a moment I couldn’t see anything at all.
 Then, my sight cleared and I found myself floating on the surface of a lake in a pristine, unspoiled wilderness.
-A bright sun shone down upon me from high above and my form changed from a woman into a lotus blossom, spreading my petals to catch the sunlight as I bloomed.
+A bright sun shone down upon me from high above and my form changed from a woman into a lotus blossom, spreading my petals to catch the sunlight as I bloomed in the paradise called Arcadia.

-Within the lake beneath me, I could feel the presence of leviathans who swam, fought, and consumed each other and above the lake on the wind, I perceived butterflies and moths swirling, dancing in a current only they could feel.
-My roots reached down into the mud at the bottom of the lake despite the leviathans and my face pointed unerringly to the sky, unshadowed by any passing butterfly or moth.
-I felt whole and at peace with creation for the first time in a very long time.
+Within the lake beneath me, I could feel the presence of leviathans who swam, fought, and consumed each other and above the lake on the wind, I perceived butterflies and moths swirling, dancing in a current so subtle that only they could feel and be moved by it.
+My roots reached down into the mud at the bottom of the lake despite the warring leviathans and my face pointed unerringly to the sky, unshadowed by any passing clouds of butterflies or moths.
+I felt whole and at peace for the first time in a very long time.

 “The Hanging Woman shall hang out of unconditional love for all creation,” I whispered to myself.
 “I choose this path out of my own free will.
 May Love and the Creator of All guide my steps henceforth.”